 - Data format: JPEG, BMP or PNG.
 JPG is recommended.
 The file extensions supported for JPEG are jpeg and jpg. - Screen format: 4:3.
-The images are resized to fit in the screen, so that images with a width / height ratio differing from 4:3 will appear with deviant proportions. - Resolution: The phone's screen resolution is the best choice for image resolution: 320x240 px
+The images are resized to fit in the screen, so that images with a width / height ratio differing from 4:3 will appear with deviant proportions. - Resolution: The phone's screen resolution is the best choice for image resolution: 320 x 240 px

-If the default FTP / HTTPS access setting are used, Use default must be set to "Yes", and only the file name must be specifieds (see "Common FTP / HTTPS settings (defaults)" $\rightarrow$ page 220).
+If the default FTP / HTTPS access setting are used, Use default must be set to "Yes", and only the file name must be specifieds (see "Common FTP / HTTPS settings (defaults)" → page 226).

-1. Open File transfer > Screensaver.
+1. Open File transfer > ScreenSaver.

-- Use defaults: Specifies whether the default FTP / HTTPS access settings shall be used. - Default: disabled - Filename: Specifies the file name of the phone software. - After submit: Specifies actions after submit button is pressed. - Value range: "do nothing", "start download" - Default: "do nothing".
+- Use defaults: Specifies whether the default FTP / HTTPS access settings shall be used. - Default: disabled - Filename: Specifies the file name of the screensaver image file. - After submit: Specifies actions after submit button is pressed. - Value range: "do nothing", "start download" - Default: "do nothing".